 Iran is a high plateau neighboring vast plains in Asia and its average elevation from sea level is approximately 1200 m.
-Because of very high mountains (some of which are beyond 4000 m from sea level) and the Caspian Sea at north and Persian Gulf at the south and the fact that the whole country is surrounded by mountains Iran is a rare country in which one can find different climates.
+Because of very high mountains (some of which are beyond 4000 m from sea level) and the Caspian Sea at the north and the Persian Gulf at the south and the fact that the whole country is surrounded by mountains Iran is a rare country in which one can find different climates.

 Due to the humid climate in the south, the temperature is high.
-Maximum temperature in Khuzestan sometimes reaches 53°C. These regions are very hot in summer and moderate in winter and the temperature varies very slightly in the south during day and night.
-However, because of the lofty Alborz Mountains Range at the north and Zagros Mountain Range at west which operates like a very high barrier rainy clouds seldom penetrate into the central Iranian plateau and these regions are arid and barren.
+The maximum temperature in Khuzestan sometimes reaches 53°C. These regions are very hot in summer and moderate in winter and the temperature varies very slightly in the south during day and night.
+However, because of the lofty Alborz Mountains Range at the north and Zagros Mountain Range at the west which operates like a very high barrier rainy clouds seldom penetrate into the central Iranian plateau and these regions are arid and barren.
 In fact, Iran joys three sorts of climates: desert and semi-desert climate, moderate mountainous climate and moderate Mazandaran climate.

 The temperature in Iran varies from minus 30°C in Ardabil (Azerbaijan) to 70°C and above in southern regions and central deserts.
 Meanwhile, average rainfall in the country varies between minus 50mm to above 2000mm.
 As a result of such variables and because of outside and inner factors the country enjoys different climates.
-The farthest southern part of Iran is only one or two-degree close to the global tropic belt and as a consequence the southern regions in the country suffer from warm weather in all seasons.
-At north (with the exception of the seashores which are affected by the Caspian Sea) warm weather is seldom notable in summers and nearly three or four months in the year the weather is very cold.
+The farthest southern part of Iran is only one or two-degree close to the global tropic belt and as a consequence, the southern regions in the country suffer from warm weather in all seasons.
+At the north (with the exception of the seashores which are affected by the Caspian Sea) warm weather is seldom notable in summers and nearly three or four months in the year the weather is very cold.

 Regions exposed to sea enjoy heavy rainfall and are enriched with dense jungles whereas regions surrounded by lofty mountains are dry and barren.
 As mentioned above there are three types of distinct climates in Iran: a.
-Desert and semi-desert climate which is covers vast acres of central parts of Iran and the southern shores of Persian Gulf.
+Desert and semi-desert climate covers vast acres of central parts of Iran and the southern shores of the Persian Gulf.
 One feature of such climate is long periods of warm and dry weather (sometimes 7 months in a year).
 The amount of rainfall in such regions varies between 25 to 30 mm.
-Mountainous climate is divided into two zones: Cold mountainous climate which dominate approximately 40,000 sq. km of of Iran with average annual rainfall of 500mm per annum.
+Mountainous climate is divided into two zones: Cold mountainous climate which dominates approximately 40,000 sq. km of Iran with an average annual rainfall of 500mm per annum.
 Moderate mountainous climate which dominates approximately!
-300,000 sq. km in Iran with average annual rainfall of between 250mm to 600mm.
-Mazandarani climate: Mazandaran Province is a narrow strip between Caspian Sea and Alborz Mountain range in which the amount! of annual rainfall varies between 600 to 2000mm per annum.
+300,000 sq. km in Iran with an average annual rainfall of between 250mm to 600mm.
+Mazandarani climate: Mazandaran Province is a narrow strip between the Caspian Sea and Alborz Mountain range in which the amount! of annual rainfall varies between 600 to 2000mm per annum.